 To get started on your career, look for a company or trainer who is willing to take you on as an apprentice.
 This is perhaps the best way to get involved in the field of protection dog training.
 You’ll be able to learn the best of what to do and what not to do in training, as well as how to run your business.

 Many trainers run their own businesses, making them perfect people to learn from for insider understanding, tips, and tricks for running your own.
-The more you can learn from someone who is already doing what you want to do, the better tie you’ll have when you launch your own business and dog training career.
+The more you can learn from someone who is already doing what you want to do, the better tie you’ll have when you launch your own business and become a protection dog trainer.

 If you’re looking for programs and certifications to give yourself an edge up in the field of dog training, there are several to choose: